tomdoyoon/tdyk9098/README.md

 # Welcome to my GitHub!

-I'm excited to explore a vast array of topics and provide data driven insights through statistical analysis and machine learning algorithms.
+I am dedicated to exploring a wide range of subjects and harnessing the power of data to provide insightful answers through statistical analysis, exploratory data techniques, and the precision of machine learning algorithms.
+In the world of data science, every project is an opportunity to tackle complex questions and transform them into actionable insights.

-Data science is a tool that has the opportunity to answer complex questions and provide actionable insights.
-I am always learning and developing new skills with the hope of contributing exciting interpretations.
+I am committed to continuous learning and skill development, always seeking to contribute valuable interpretations and solutions.

-As I progress and complete new personal projects, I will be removing previous projects from my public repository.
+As I move forward and complete new personal projects, I will occasionally archive previous ones from this public repository.

 Current project list:
 - Animated Time Series Visualization: Using animated data visualization to compare and analyze stock market crashes and weekly cumulative asset performances.